Last updated on May 16th, 2022 at 08:53 pm

 How to find the Weight of the body during free fall?

-Weight of any object is a force applied on the object by earth’s gravitational pull towards the center of the earth.
-We know the equation of a force = mass * acceleration.
+The weight of any object is a force applied to the object by the earth’s gravitational pull towards the center of the earth.

 When we talk of weight force then the equation becomes like this:

 Weight(W)= mass * acceleration due to gravity = m * g …… (2)

-The value of g on earth is nearly 9.8 meter/second square.
+The value of g on earth is nearly 9.8 meter/second^2.
 This g varies a bit on different places of earth, but that’s a different story.

-For now we will stick to the value given above or for simplicity of understanding and quick calculation we may take this as 10 m/sec^2
+For now, we will stick to the value given above, or for simplicity of understanding and quick calculation we may take this as 10 m/sec^2

 Under this force it’s velocity constantly rises till it touches the ground.
 That means the objects experiences acceleration which is known in this case as ‘Acceleration due to gravity’.